prakashsurya/prakashsurya.github.io/content/post/2017-09-19-python-plus-jupyter-for-performance-testing.md

 ---

+# Performance testing overview.

+ - Generally, performance testing takes the following approach:

+    1. Run some (usually known) workload.

+    2. Collect application and/or system metrics in some "random" format.

+        - The format depends on the metric being collect.

+        - Different metrics output data in different formats.

+    3. Consume metric data with a tool to generate visualizations.

+    4. Analyze raw data and/or visualizations to form conclusions.

+        - Analysis must be easy to share...

+        - So it can be scrutinized by others.

+    5. Learn, Refine, Repeat.

+---

+# Always use the right tool for the job.

+ - Without proper tooling, any of the prior steps:

+    - can become tedious.

+    - can be done incorrectly (and lead to incorrect conclusions).

+    - can be insufficiently documented.

+ - Without proper documentation:

+    - mistakes can go unrecognized.

+    - methods cannot be shared.

+    - analysis cannot be scrutinized.

+    - conclusions can be forgotten.

+    - results cannot be reproduced.

+ - The "right tool" must enable solutions to these complications.

+---

 # This must be a solved problem... right?

  - Rather than re-invent the wheel, lets learn from my co-workers.